Introduction to Data Science and Artificial Intelligence using 『eStat』, R, and Python

 3.4 Dimension reduction: Principal component analysis

-3.5 R practice
+3.5 R and Python practice

 Chapter 4 Probability and distribution [book]